My C-Section Recovery Tips

 A few days ago, it came to my attention that quite a few people arrive at this site looking for c-section recovery tips.

 Which is odd, really, because, er, I haven’t actually written any until now.
 Whoops.
 I mean, I did write a post about my own recovery 4 weeks in, but that was less advice-based, and more of an excuse for me to whine a lot about the hideous surgical stockings I had to wear, so… yeah.
-If it’s tips you want, however, it’s tips you will have, so here are some of mine – with the obvious disclaimer that I’m not a doctor: I’m just some woman on the internet who once had a c-section, and who meant to write this post about it, oooh, 13 months ago, maybe?
+If it’s c-section recovery tips you want, however, it’s tips you will have, so here are some of mine – with the obvious disclaimer that I’m not a doctor: I’m just some woman on the internet who once had a c-section, and who meant to write this post about it, oooh, 13 months ago, maybe?
 So, let’s crack on, then, shall we?

 Sit up and move around as soon as the midwife tells you it’s OK

 Before I had my c-section, I read all of the c-section recovery tips I could find, and the one that kept coming up again and again was to sit up and start moving around as soon as you’re given the all-clear by your doctor or midwife.
 “No problem,” thought the girl who’d never had surgery in her life up to that point.
 “As soon as this baby’s out, I’ll be doing laps around the hospital!”
 Oh, you sweet summer child.

 When the midwives first came to try to get me out of bed it was several hours after the surgery: the spinal block had worn off, I was feeling super-nauseous, and, honestly, when they told me they wanted to help me sit up, I’d have burst out laughing if I hadn’t already figured out that the pain from that would probably kill me.